 Wait at least one hour after washing hair, bathing, or showering.
 Do not use conditioner before using this treatment.
 To treat lice, lindane should be applied to clean, dry hair.
 Use only enough lindane shampoo to coat the hair lightly.
-Leave on for four minutes.
+Leave it on for four minutes.
 After four minutes, add water and work into a lather, then rinse.
 Afterwards, you can use a nit comb to remove the dead lice and eggs.

 There is no specific age limit for lindane, but people who weigh less than 110 pounds shouldn’t use it.
 Women who are pregnant or breastfeeding and people who have HIV infection also shouldn’t use this product.

 Among the possible side effects of this drug are skin rashes and seizures.
 However, these effects are uncommon.